jupyterhub/zero-to-jupyterhub-k8s/scale/README.md

 ### How to run

 0. Read `settings.py` to make sure you like the current settings.
-1. Ensure a kubectl proxy **running in the context you want to scale** is listening at `http://API_HOST:API_PORT/`, both values were defined in `settings.py`.
-By default, it is `http://localhost:18080`.
-See `https://kubernetes.io/docs/user-guide/kubectl/kubectl_proxy/` for details.
-2. Run `scale.py`, a one-time scaling should happen, and the script will quit.
+1. Run `scale.py`, a one-time scaling should happen, and the script will quit.

 ### Requirements

-Python 3, with `requests` installed;
+Python 3, with `kubernetes` installed;

-Kubernetes, with `kubectl` added in `$PATH`;

 Google Cloud SDK, with `gcloud` added in `$PATH`;